KennethScott/SpecOps/README.md

 Scripts are added and configured dynamically through the **scriptsettings.json** configuration file.
 Scripts can be added and changed on the fly, and the configuration specified in the json file allows for the dynamic generation of a GUI for users to input parameter values via rudimentary support for [HTML5 input element types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) (i.e. text, date, number, etc.) and dropdowns via [HTML select elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
 The application leverages the [jQuery Validation library](https://jqueryvalidation.org/) so that basic validation is also possible by specifying HTML5-based attributes such as [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required), [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern), etc.

+SpecOps now also contains a realtime PowerShell terminal to aid in script development or to simply execute a quick command.
+The terminal is made possible by [jQueryTerminal](https://terminal.jcubic.pl/), and syntax highlighting of input is done via [PrismJS](https://prismjs.com/).
+The terminal is restricted to members of the Admin policy.

 The application leverages [Bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and the [AdminLTE](https://adminlte.io/) theme for styling with all plugins available.

 Script output is returned in realtime via [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).
 [Serilog](https://serilog.net/) is set up for logging to a file, but can easily be extended to log to a database, elasticsearch, etc.